AeroNotix/hpcloud/README.rst

     /*
       Upload files easily to the object store, their metadata will be set appropriately.
-The file will be MD5'd appropriately for end-to-end integrity checks.
+The file will be MD5'd for end-to-end integrity checks.

       You can set extra headers with the fourth argument as described in the HPCloud